 The airline’s intercontinental venture starts in March 1948 when AZ acquires several (4) four engines Avro Lancastrian 691 MK3, an aircraft derived from the Avro Lancaster bomber coming from the British Royal Air Force (RAF).
 One more joins the AZ fleet in 1949.

 The first long-haul service, operated in March 1948, is a 36 hours long flight from Milan (MXP), CIA, Dakar (DKR) Natal (NAT), Rio de Janeiro (GIG), Sao Paulo-Viracopos (VCP), Buenos Aires (EZE), seated in an uncomfortable and very noisy aircraft, the Avro-Lancastrian.
 At the time no one would have filed a complaint on this condition and customer service would not even give attention to such a complaint.

-Alitalia was not alone in the Italian skies, which were shared with an older and larger carrier – L.A.I.
-Linee Aeree Italiane – until 1957, when the Italian Institute for the Industrial Reconstruction (IRI), owner of both airlines, decided on a merger giving birth at Alitalia-LAI which flew until 2008.
-AZ has a fleet of 37 aircraft and a workforce of 3000 employees and AZ ranks 12th among international airlines.
+Alitalia was not alone in the Italian skies, which were shared with an older and larger carrier-L.A.I.
+Linee Aeree Italiane-until 1957, when the Italian Institute for Industrial Reconstruction (IRI), owner of both airlines, decided on a merger, giving birth to Alitalia-LAI, which flew until 2008.
+AZ has a fleet of 37 aircraft and a workforce of 3000 employees, and AZ ranks 12th among international airlines.

 The CEOs of Old

 The first Chairman of the Board was a former Italian ambassador, Giuseppe de Micheli, who headed AZ from 1946 to 1948.

 He was followed by Niccolo Carrandini, with Bruno Velani as the company’s General Manager, who became AZ’s new CEO from 1964 until 1968, when he took over as Chairman of the Board and remained in that position until 1978.